nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ## contact information

-At least one of the fields in this section MUST be provided.
+The email field MUST be provided.

 ### email
 email address where the operator can be reached.